 One of the commonly admitted facts I knew for a long time was that reflection in Java is slow.
 I believed the fact in general, but when writing my own class that needed generic construction of an object I decided to test the legend.
 My hope was that for a task as simple as using of default constructor call to

-.
+new cannot be much better than call to class.newInstance().
 Here is my test program (I took some precautions to avoid optimizing out creation of the objects from the loop):import java.util.GregorianCalendar;

 public class Console {